frePPLe/frepple/doc/user-guide/model-reference/operations.rst

 fence                  duration          | Time window from the current date of the plan during
                                            which all operationplans are expected to be frozen/released.
-                                         | When the “FENCE” constraint is enabled in the solver, it
+                                         | When the 'FENCE' constraint is enabled in the solver, it
                                            won’t create any new operation plans in this time fence.
                                            Only the externally supplied and locked operationplans will then exist in this time window.